Application and Visa

 What type of campus housing should I request?

 There are several things to consider when deciding which type of housing to request.
 First, would you like a roommate, or would you prefer to have your own room?
 Note that roommates may be full-time Barnard students or other VISP students, depending on vacancies in the residence halls.
 Second, would you prefer to be in a room along a corridor with many other rooms, or in a suite (apartment) - style arrangement?
 Is it important for you to have a kitchen?
-Once you have thought about these questions, read more information on Barnard’s residence halls to pick the hall that's best for you.
+Once you have thought about these questions, read more information on Barnard’s residence halls to decide which residence halls you'd like to preference on your housing form.
+Assignments will be based on where space is available for the Spring semester (note: the number of single rooms is usually limited and most VISP students are assigned to shared bedrooms with other students).

 What is the guest policy in the residence halls?